manassaloi/manassaloi.github.io/_posts/2021-03-08-pming-bigco.markdown

 ---
 layout: post
-title:  "PMing at a big company"
+title:  "PM'ing at a big company"
 ---

 PM'ing at bigcos/late stage startups is mostly about risk mitigation.
 Let's talk about risks you will face and how to mitigate them.